Delhi/NCR:

 Beware: Winters Can Aggravate Vitamin-D Deficiency!

-Popularly known as “Sunshine Vitamin”, it is essential to strengthen the skeletal system, as well as decrease the chance of osteoporosis and fractures.
-Surprisingly, most parts of India get plenty of sunshine throughout the year but it might surprise you that still 70-80% Indians have low muscle strength due to deficiency of Vitamin-D. This vitamin is usually synthesized in human skin from sunlight.
+Popularly known as "Sunshine Vitamin", it is essential to strengthen the skeletal system, as well as decrease the chance of osteoporosis and fractures.
+Surprisingly, most parts of India get plenty of sunshine throughout the year, but it might surprise you that 70-80% of Indians still have low muscle strength due to a deficiency of Vitamin D. This vitamin is usually synthesised in human skin from sunlight.

 Benefits of Vitamin-D

-3. Reduces the risk of fall in elderly
+3. Reduces the risk of falls in the elderly.

 4. Prevents Diabetes, Cardiovascular Diseases, Infections, Cancers and several other conditions.

-Older people are prone to develop vitamin D deficiency because of various risk factors:
+Older people are prone to developing vitamin D deficiency because of various risk factors:

 1. Muscle weakness